Climate change: Major US oil companies face grilling by Congress

 Top oil executives have appeared before US lawmakers to face allegations they misled the public about climate change.

-Major producers were quizzed about the impact of the fossil fuels they profit from on their effects on the climate.
+Major producers were quizzed about the impact of the fossil fuels they profit from and their effects on the climate.

-Democrat lawmakers described the hearings as "historic" and hope they will help shift public view like with the tobacco industry in the 1990s.
+Democratic lawmakers described the hearings as "historic" and hope they will help shift public view like with the tobacco industry in the 1990s.

 The hearings, involving firms like BP and Shell, come days before the start of the UN's COP26 climate conference.